The HPSS Archive System¶

 To extract a specific file simulator

-from a htar
+from an htar

 file nova.tar